The default behavior of a mag+ app is to work in both orientations, but you can choose to lock any vertical, issue or app to a particular orientation.

 - Read more about the Auto template

-- Locks to one orientation.
-Use the Orientation pulldown menu in the Vertical panel of the plug-in to choose to lock a vertical in Portrait or Landscape.
-If the user holds the device the other way, he will be presented with a grayed out screen and an icon.
+Note: Use the Orientation pulldown menu in the Vertical panel of the mag+ plugin to choose to lock a vertical in Portrait or Landscape.
+If the user holds the device the other way, he will be presented with a grayed out screen and an icon (as shown above).
 The icon may be customized as part of your app build.
-See example below.

-At the App Level
+At the App level